 Neoprene is a good choice for dogs with sensitive skin, short coats, or if your dog is prone to chafing with other materials.

-Mesh: airy and lightweight
+Mesh: airy and light

-Mesh is a woven or knotted structure with open spaces, similar to the material of a sports bag or sports top.
+Mesh is a woven or knitted structure with open spaces, similar to the material of a sports bag or sports top.
 It's one of the most popular materials for harnesses for small dogs, and for good reason.

 Mesh works best for calm dogs that don't pull much, and for owners looking for a light and breathable harness for daily use.